 Ray Dalio’s New York Times bestselling book, Principles, has created a lot buzz around the Team Dimensions™ Profile.
 Consequently, many organizations have begun using this assessment in conjunction with behavioral assessments like DiSC®.

 So how are the profiles related?
-While the two have a similar foundation, the Team Dimensions profile is actually a separate model and has no basis in DiSC.
+The Team Dimensions profile is actually a separate model and has no basis in DiSC Theory.
 Both assessments are published by John Wiley & Sons, but they were created using different theories and measure different aspects of an individual.

 Since they are measuring two different data points, DiSC and Team Dimensions can be incredibly effective when used together.
 The combination of the two will give you a more in-depth picture of current teams, new team members, or even potential new hires.